 Scale Exterior Panels

-After covering all of the areas with fabric, (I used 21st Century painted Coverite,) I use thin cardboard to work out the size and shapes of the various panels needed to transition from the fabric covered surfaces to the fiberglass covered and finished engine cowl section.
-This section is all covered with balsa sheet and two layers of .75-oz. fiberglass cloth and Pacer Z-Poxy finishing resin.
+After covering all of the areas with fabric, (I used 21st Century painted Coverite,) I use thin poster board stock to establish the size and shapes of the various panels needed.
+The engine cowl section is all covered with balsa sheet and it will be finished with two layers of .75-oz. fiberglass cloth and Pacer Z-Poxy finishing resin.

-Once I had all the cardboard templates made, I scanned them into my CAD program so I could draw them accurately.
-These were then used to laser cut all the panels from 0.015-inch fiberglass G-10 sheets available from FTE (franktiano.com.)
+Once I had all the cardboard templates made, I cut all the panels from 0.015-inch fiberglass G-10 sheets available from FTE (franktiano.com.)
 You can only use these panels for flat areas.
 Panels that have compound curves won’t work, but this is OK.
 Most of the early aircraft used flat section panels and kept curved and formed parts to a minimum.

-Here the freshly laser-cut panels are being fitted into place.
-To make it easy to screw them into place I also drew in the screw holes for the laser to cut out.
+Here the panels are being fitted into place.
+To make it easy to screw them into place I drew in the screw holes with CAD and used a laser to cut them out.

 This close-up shows the overlap of the panels with the fabric covering and the bare balsa surfaces.
 Also not the fueler cap is in the scale gas cap position.

-Start in the center of the panels and add the screws (in every other hole,) working outward to the edges.
-This helps prevent the panel from buckling up away from the balsa surface.
+To keep the sheet panels from buckling, start in the center of the panels and add the screws to every other hole, and work outward to the edges.

 The G-10 fiberglass sheet material also makes great templates.
 I used it to guide where I was going to add the raised louvers on the glassed surface of the engine cowl.
 Justy slide a hobby blade into the slot and all the louvers will be equally spaced!